ShivanKaul/star-spec/draft-dss-star.md

 ### Configuration

+STAR clients are configured with a Randomness Server URI.
+Clients use this URI to send HTTP messages to the Randomness Server to complete the protocol.
+As an example, the Randomness Server URI might be https://randomness.example.

 The Randomness Server only needs to configure an OPRF key pair per epoch.
 This is done as follows: